On the action of symplectic automorphisms on the $CH_0$-groups of some hyper-K\"ahler fourfolds: Introduction

 We organize the paper as follows.
 In \S\ref{sect:setting}, we start describing the parameter space of cubic fourfolds with an action satisfying that the induced actions on the Fano varieties of lines are symplectic.
 In \S\ref{sect:reduction}, the main theorem is reduced to a statement about the 1-cycles of the cubic fourfold.
 By varying the cubic fourfold, in \S\ref{sect:preparation} we reduce the main theorem \ref{thm:main} to the form that we will prove, which concerns only the 1-cycles of a general member in the family.
 The purpose of \S\ref{sect:totalspace} is to establish the triviality of Chow groups of some total spaces.
-The first half \S\ref{sect:totalspace}.1 shows the triviality of Chow groups of its compactification; then the second half \S\ref{sect:totalspace}.2 passes to the open part by comparing to surfaces. \S\ref{sect:proof} proves the main Theorem \ref{thm:main} by following the same strategy of Voisin's paper \cite{HodgeBloch}, which makes use of the result of \S\ref{sect:totalspace}.
-Finally, in \S\ref{sect:natural} we reformulate the hypothesis in the main theorem to the assumption of being `polarized'.
+The first half \S\ref{sect:totalspace}.1 shows the triviality of Chow groups of its compactification; then the second half \S\ref{sect:totalspace}.2 passes to the open part by comparing to surfaces. \S\ref{sect:proof} proves the main Theorem \ref{thm:main} by combining the strategy of Voisin's paper \cite{MR3099982} and the result of \S\ref{sect:totalspace}.
+In \S\ref{sect:natural} we reformulate the hypothesis in the main theorem to the assumption of being `polarized'.
+Finally in \S\ref{sect:CH2}, we verify another prediction of Bloch-Beilinson conjecture on the Chow group of 2-cycles (Corollary \ref{cor:CH2}) from our main result.

 We will work over the complex numbers throughout this paper.